Section II – New Service / Line Extensions

 The Cooperative reserves the right to require adequate protective posts or barriers at the expense of the Member where electric facilities are installed in areas of vehicular traffic.

-C. Single-Phase Service
+D. Single-Phase Service

-1. Single-Family Residence
+1. Single-Family Residence:

 The Cooperative shall extend up to five spans of single-phase primary electric distribution facilities to a permanent single-family residence at no cost to the Member constructed along and immediately adjacent to any existing road right of way limits having been legally dedicated for public use by a governmental authority.

-The Cooperative shall extend single-phase electric distribution facilities to a commercial business where, as determined by the Cooperative, the elements of a business operation exist and where electric service is normally used on a year-round basis.
+A commercial service is defined as an electric service provided to a property where, as determined by the Cooperative, the elements of a business operation exist, this includes offices, retail stores, warehouses, factories, schools, churches, and other non-residential facilities, where supply voltages are limited to 120/240, 240/480 volts, and where electric service is normally used on a year-round basis.

-All meter bases, CT/PT cabinets, or service disconnect switches mounted in a location exposed to vehicular traffic or delivery docks must be shielded from contact with protection posts or railing.
+All meter bases, CT/PT cabinets or service disconnect switches mounted in a location exposed to vehicular traffic or delivery docks must be shielded from contact with protection posts or railing.
 These protection devices should not interfere with the ability to remove meters or opening of the utility equipment doors.
 Overhead service to a commercial building will be at the discretion of the Cooperative.

-3. Other Temporary, Permanent, or Seasonal Single-Phase Services
+3. Other Temporary, Permanent, or Seasonal Single-Phase Services:

-The Cooperative shall extend single-phase electric distribution facilities to a member that is not a residence or commercial business provided the Member pay a contribution in aid of construction at 100% of the actual work order cost for all electric distribution facilities necessary to provide service from existing distribution facilities including line extension along a public road right-of-way.
-Types of services are, but not limited to, a barn, garage, pump, grain dryer, cabin, trailer, billboard, etc.
+The Member or builder shall be required to pay a contribution in aid of construction (CIAC) equal to 100% of the actual cost for all electric distribution facilities necessary to provide electric service from the point of service to existing distribution facilities.
+This includes any line extensions constructed along a public road right-of-way.

 The amount of the refund shall be determined at the discretion of the Cooperative.